live-clones/recalbox/TESTING.md

 ## [8.0.1]
 - [ ] Check the crt-pi shader that it is working (#2065)
+- [ ] Check in the crt system menu the addition of the Recalbox RGB Dual on pi3 and pi4 (#2064)

 ## [8.0]
 - [ ] Check letters order in recalbox.conf for odroidgo2, odroidxu4 and rpi4 (#1795)